THURSDAY | MARCH 1, 2018

 Thriving as an Independent Content Creator

 Financing is only one cog in the content-making process.
 We’ll take a look at the different ways people are approaching the original content revolution through the eyes of creators, distributors, brands, ad sales strategists and financiers.
 What’s working?
 What’s not?
 What will it take to thrive in this ever-changing business?

-Agenda is subject to change and the speaking faculty will be updated shortly.
+Agenda and speaking faculty are subject to change.
 For updates, join our newsletter by emailing us at firstname.lastname@example.org.